Links

 Conditionals

-The actions may be conditionally displayed depending on user role or current field values.
+Actions can be conditionally displayed depending on user roles or current field values.

 • Object field equals to a particular constant